function-store/RpiEinky/README.md

 - **epd2in15g** - 2.15" grayscale (160×296, portrait native)
 - **epd13in3E** - 13.3" 7-color (1200×1600, portrait native)
 - **epd7in3e** - 7.3" 7-color (800×480, landscape native)

+> To add more supported devices to the see the section [Extending Display Support](#extending-display-support)

 ### Manufacturer Safety Features
 The system includes optional manufacturer-recommended safety features to prevent display damage: